-A citation, or reference is a description of a particular book, article, or website.
-They refere to sources that are used within a research paper, thus avoiding plagiarism.
+A citation, or reference is a description of a particular source of information such as a book, article, website, video or government document.

 Many different citation styles exist and each has it's own set of rules about how the information is presented.
 The style that you use to cite your sources is usually determined by your subject matter, or by your professor.

 While the information contained in a citation may be the same accross styles, there are important differences to the order and appearance of the information unique to each style.
 As an example of these differences, below is a simple comparison of a citation for a book with a single author in three different styles.

 Common Citation Style Examples for a Book with a Single Author

 |APA||(Author, Year)||Author, N. (Year).
 Title of the work.
 Location: Publisher.|